Ashley HomeStore

-Ashley (formerly known as Ashley HomeStore and still known as Ashley Furniture HomeStore in some countries) is an American furniture store chain that sells Ashley Furniture products.
-Opened in 1997, the chain comprises over 2000 locations worldwide.
+Ashley Home Stores Ltd. (doing business as Ashley and still known as Ashley Furniture HomeStore in some countries) is an American furniture store chain that sells Ashley Furniture products.
+Opened in 1997, the chain comprises over 2,000 locations worldwide.
 The chain has both corporate and independently licensed and operated furniture stores.

 History

 The first Ashley Furniture HomeStore opened in Anchorage, Alaska in 1997.
 Since then, the company has become the #1 home furniture retailer in North America.
-It has stores located throughout the United States, Canada, Chile, Mexico, Puerto Rico, Egypt, Central America, Japan, India, Turkey, Singapore, Saudi Arabia, Pakistan, Kazakhstan, Armenia, Georgia, Ukraine, Mongolia, Kuwait, Cambodia, Vietnam and Bangladesh.
+It has stores located throughout the United States, Canada, Morocco, Chile, Mexico, Puerto Rico, Egypt, Central America, Japan, India, Turkey, Singapore, Saudi Arabia, Pakistan, Kazakhstan, Armenia, Georgia, Ukraine, Mongolia, Kuwait, Cambodia, Vietnam and Bangladesh.

 The 100th HomeStore store opened in 2003, the 200th in 2005.
 It became the fastest-growing furniture chain and top-selling furniture brand worldwide in 2006 and opened its 300th store in 2007.

 At the time when Jennifer Convertibles filed for Chapter 11 bankruptcy protection in July 2010, Ashley Furniture HomeStore was listed as having a $1.4 million claim against Jennifer.
 When Jennifer emerged from bankruptcy in February 2011, it controlled six Ashley Furniture HomeStores in the New York City area.

 In February 2014, Ashley Furniture HomeStore opened its 500th store in Longview, Texas.
 As of 2022 there are over 1000 Ashley HomeStore locations across the globe.

 In April 2015, Ashley Furniture HomeStore made its first incursion in South America by opening its first store in Punta Arenas, Chile.